emlid/emlid-docs/docs/reach/common/tutorials/pix4d-tutorial.md

 !!! tip ""
-    This is the second part of a guide describing the PPK mapping workflow with Reach.
+    This is the third part of a guide describing the PPK mapping workflow with Reach.
 It implies you already have raw logs from both base and rover, set of images, and Ground Control Points.
 If you don't, [please check the previous part first](geosetter-tutorial.md).

 At previous steps, we got centimeter-accurate geotags from Reach and georeferenced a set of images using this data.
 Now, we'll turn it into a map.